joaopi/simplilearn_/README.md

   * A Launch Configuration that creates EC2 t2.micro and starts an httpd service and creates a html page to simulate an application.
   * A Security group that allows the HTTP traffic and SSH access to the EC2 Instances
   * A Application Load Balancer, ALB Listener to port 80 and an ALB Target Group that is associated with the Auto Scaling Group
+  * A Security Group that allows Internet Ingress HTTP traffic to the Application Load Balancer
   * A Scaling Policy based on the Application Load Balancer Request Count per Target metric, to simulate the number of logged users
   * Two CloudWatch Alarms that alert if EC2 instances' CPU utilization are above or below specific thresholds
   * Two additional Scaling Policy based on the CPU utilization CloudWatch Alarms, that scale up or down a EC2 instance depending on the alarm type.